-Course Objectives: Upon completion of French 203, you should be able to:
+Course Objectives: Upon completion of French 204, you should be able to:

-- > Speak French well enough to make yourself understood and to ask and answer questions in both formal and informal situations, to discuss a variety of topics in the present tense, to narrate past and future events with reasonable accuracy, and to begin to discuss hypothetical and subjective ideas - Comprehend spoken French with sufficient ability to grasp the main idea and supporting details in short interactions-both spontaneous and recorded, as well as the main idea and key details in longer interactions - > Read and understand the main idea and the supporting details of contextualized materials and the main idea of uncontextualized materials - ➤ Write comprehensible sentences, paragraphs, and short essays on familiar topics with a reasonable to high degree of accuracy (particularly for already studied structures) and sensitivity to issues of style and audience - ➤ Recognize similarities and differences among Francophone cultures represented in the course, as well as fundamental similarities and differences between these Francophone cultures and your own - Analyze texts, films, images and other materials as they relate to the materials presented in class
+- Speak French well enough to make yourself understood and to ask and answer questions in both formal and informal situations, to discuss a variety of topics in the present past and future tenses with reasonable accuracy, and to discuss hypothetical and subjective ideas - Comprehend spoken French with sufficient ability to grasp the main idea and supporting details in short interactions-both spontaneous and recorded, as well as the main idea and key details in longer interactions - Read and understand the main idea and the supporting details of contextualized and decontextualized materials - Write comprehensible sentences, paragraphs, and essays on familiar topics with a relatively high degree of accuracy (particularly for already studied structures) and sensitivity to issues of style and audience - Recognize similarities and differences among Francophone cultures represented in the course, as well as fundamental similarities and differences between these Francophone cultures and your own - Analyze texts, films, images and other materials as they relate to the materials presented in class

-This course meets GEC Objectives 4 (Contemporary Society) and 8 (Western Culture) by focusing on contemporary French society and by learning how to communicate within that society with an appreciation for similarities and differences between American and French cultures including social conventions.
-Information about France and French culture will be drawn from readings, discussions, movies, music and more.
+This course meets GEC Objectives 4 (Contemporary Society) and 9 (Non-Western Culture) by focusing on contemporary French-speaking societies as one finds not only in France, but also in Africa, Canada, and various islands.
+Students learn how to communicate within those societies and gain an appreciation of the similarities and differences between American and Francophone cultures.
+Information about France, French-speaking countries and Francophone culture will be drawn from readings, discussions, movies, music and more.